Liver Transplant Program

 After obtaining the needed information, a multi-disciplinary selection committee meets to decide if transplantation is the best option.
 If the committee determines that the candidate is qualified, the patient is registered with the United Network of Organ Sharing (UNOS), the national computerized list that matches transplant recipients with available organs.

-How long the patient waits for a liver transplant is based on various medical factors such as blood type, body size, clinical status, and length of time on the list.
+How long the patient waits for a liver transplant is based on various medical factors such as blood type, body size, and clinical status.

 Pre-transplant candidates are treated by the transplant team to keep them as healthy as possible while awaiting transplantation.
 They are regularly scheduled for visits with their transplant physician and transplant nurse coordinator to monitor their health status and to receive the emotional and practical support that often is needed during the difficult waiting period.